Digital Nomad Life in Potsdam, Germany

 What do people find most challenging about the culture in Potsdam?

 "Expats in Potsdam often find the language barrier to be the most challenging aspect of the local culture.
 Despite English being widely spoken in many parts of Germany, there are still many locals in Potsdam who only speak German, making everyday tasks like shopping or using public transport difficult for those who do not speak the language.
 Another challenge expats often face is adapting to the German lifestyle and social norms.
 Germans are known for their punctuality, efficiency, and directness, which can come off as cold or unfriendly to those from more laid-back cultures.
 The bureaucratic process in Germany can also be a challenge for expats.
 From registering an address to opening a bank account, the amount of paperwork and strict adherence to procedures can be overwhelming.
 Additionally, the German culture of privacy and personal space can be difficult for expats to navigate.
 Germans tend to keep their private lives separate from their work lives, and it can take time to form close relationships.
 Lastly, the weather in Potsdam can be a challenge for some expats, particularly those from warmer climates.
-The winters can be cold and long, and the lack of sunlight can be difficult to adjust to," explained one expat living in Potsdam, Germany.
+The winters can be cold and long, and the lack of sunlight can be difficult to adjust to," remarked one foreigner who made the move to Potsdam.

 What residency documents or visas did I need if I will be in Potsdam for a while?